In-person meetings are suspended due to the pandemic, but the critria and process are the same.

 - Feasibility of the budget.

 - Evidence of the applicant or host organization’s fiscal responsibility.

 The main function of the Arts Advisory Panel is to advise the Board of Directors on the merits of the grant proposals SEMAC receives.
 When reviewing the applications, each panelist gives three numerical scores to each application, one corresponding to each of the three review criteria.
 The scores range from 1 (poor) to 5 (excellent).
 When tallied, the scores are weighted and the total of the weighted scores is divided by the number of reviewers scoring the application.

-Following the Grant Review, the Board of Directors then reviews the scores of the Arts Advisory Panel at the next regularly scheduled monthly board meeting.
+Following the Grant Review, the Board of Directors then reviews the scores of the Arts Advisory Panel at the next regularly scheduled board meeting.
 This meeting is also open to the public.
 The Board makes final funding decisions, taking into consideration the Panel results.
 In the event there are more meritorious projects than money available, grants are ranked by score and awards made until the allocated funds are exhausted.
-A list of awards is posted the day after the Board meeting, and all applicants are notified regarding the Board’s decision.
+A list of awards is posted the day after the Board meeting, and all applicants are notified by email through the grant interface regarding the Board’s decision.

 There is no right of appeal to dispute decisions with respect to artistic merit, quality, demand, need, or ability.
-However, and only for Arts & Cultural Heritage grants, any applicant who can show cause that established grant review procedures were not followed may file an appeal in writing within ten business days of notification of the SEMAC Board’s decision on that application.
+However, and only for Legacy Grants, any applicant who can show cause that established grant review procedures were not followed may file an appeal in writing within ten business days of notification of the SEMAC Board’s decision on that application.